-The Parent Helpline is a free telephone service to parents and others experiencing family life or parenting challenges.
+The Parent Helpline is a free telephone service to parents and others experiencing family life or parenting challenges with children 12 years and under.
 This nonjudgmental service provides a listening ear, support and guidance to parents and caregivers who are upset or troubled about a family issue, have parenting-related questions or just need someone to speak to.
 The Parent Helpline has provided assistance to hundreds of callers every year, since 1979.
 Helpline staff have undergraduate or graduate degrees in the area of child and family development, and have extensive experience in a variety of professional settings working with parents and children.
 Parents themselves, staff truly understand the joys, trials and tribulations of parenting, and know that parenting is hard work!
 In addition to supporting parents, the Parent Helpline also responds to enquiries from professionals and other organizations.
 The Parent Helpline is not a crisis line.
 If your question or situation is urgent and requires immediate assistance or support, dial 911.

 The Parent Helpline is staffed by caring, knowledgeable and experienced parent educators.
 They will try to help you by providing information, guidance and suggestions for ways of dealing with your family life or parenting challenge.
 If you live in the Greater Vancouver area, and if appropriate for you, staff will provide information on other supports and resources available in your community, facilitating referrals as needed.

 The Parent Helpline welcomes calls from parents and others about family life and parenting.
 With the exception of medical and legal questions, we respond to almost any parenting question.
 If we cannot help, we will try to find someone who can.
 Following are examples of why you might contact us.
 If your particular concern is not listed, please know that this list is only a snap shot of the many reasons why parents call: